tindandelion/driving-carla/docs/_posts/2021-05-06-submit-simple-command.markdown

 ---
 layout: post
-title:  "Submit commands to simlator"
+title:  "Submit commands to the simlator"
 ---
 Okay, so now we know how to communicate with the simulator on the low level, and how to read the telemetry updates.
 It's time we started to actually control the car with the `steer` command.
 Let's start with the simplest possible example: drive the car with constant throttle and steering angle.
 But first, let's explore the anatomy of that command.